 PETs are increasingly integrated into practical systems across multiple sectors:

 Organizations increasingly turn to tools like AI agent platforms for secure code review and autonomous agentic orchestration to manage privacy-critical systems with confidence.
 Staying informed about PET advancements is equally essential — resources like AI news digests covering the latest AI research help professionals track emerging privacy solutions and best practices.
+Advanced analytics platforms leverage PETs to enable AI-driven market intelligence while maintaining strict data confidentiality, demonstrating how privacy and actionable insights can coexist.

 Challenges and Future Directions